BitcoinDesign/Guide/guide/glossary.md

 A standardized design document format for suggesting improvements to Bitcoin.
 They are hosted on Github [here](https://github.com/bitcoin/bips){:target="_blank"}.
 Some important proposals to be aware of:

-- [BIP 39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki){:target="_blank"}: Mnemonic code for generating deterministic keys
+- [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki){:target="_blank"}: Mnemonic code for generating deterministic keys
-- [BIP 44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki){:target="_blank"}: Multi-account hierarchy for HD wallets
+- [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki){:target="_blank"}: Multi-account hierarchy for HD wallets
-- [BIP 49](https://github.com/bitcoin/bips/blob/master/bip-0049.mediawiki){:target="_blank"}: Derivation scheme for HD wallets using the P2WPKH-nested-in-P2SH
+- [BIP49](https://github.com/bitcoin/bips/blob/master/bip-0049.mediawiki){:target="_blank"}: Derivation scheme for HD wallets using the P2WPKH-nested-in-P2SH
-- [BIP 173](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki){:target="_blank"}: *Bech32* standard for native segregated witness addresses
+- [BIP173](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki){:target="_blank"}: *Bech32* standard for native segregated witness addresses
-- [BIP 174](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki){:target="_blank"}: Partially Signed Bitcoin Transaction Format
+- [BIP174](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki){:target="_blank"}: Partially Signed Bitcoin Transaction Format

 ## Change address
 When the output of a transaction is used as the input of another transaction, it must be spent in its entirety.
 Sometimes the value of the output is higher than what the user wishes to pay.
 In this case, the bitcoin client generates a new Bitcoin address, and sends the difference back to this address.
 This is known as *change address*.